The Grier School: Activities

 Grier girls and Kiski boys enjoy a dance together at an annual prom.
 On the weekends, there are many activities offered, both on campus and off.
-Trips off-campus include visits to New York City to see Broadway shows, visits to museums in Pittsburgh and Washington, D.C., outing club activities, community service, horseback riding, skiing, shopping trips, bowling, trips to the movies, dinner outings, fly fishing, golfing and other activities.
+Trips off-campus include visits to New York City to see Broadway shows, visits to museums in Pittsburgh and Washington, D.C., outing club activities, community service, horseback riding, skiing, shopping trips, bowling, trips to the movies, dinner outings, fly fishing, golfing, and other activities.

 Campus

 Grier students live in dormitories housed in the main complex of buildings and in dormitories called "Cottages."
 Two girls share one bedroom and a bathroom with the two students down the hall.
-A pair of housemothers supervise each dorm, taking care of the girls in the dorm.
+A pair of housemothers supervises each dorm, taking care of the girls there.
 Grier kitchen staff provide breakfast, lunch, and dinner each day.
 School and college counselors help students adjust to life at school and prepare for college.
 There is a Health Center on campus, staffed by registered nurses.

-Grier School also hosts summer camps during the summer months, a "sleep away" camp that also offers day camper programs.
+Grier School also hosts summer camps during the summer months, including a "sleep away" camp and day-camper programs.
 The summer camps attract students who enjoy horseback riding, dance, creative arts, and theater.
 At Grier summer camps, ages 7 to 18 may attend.